The Best State Park in Each State

 Park Highlights: Climb, at your own risk, to a 90-foot Fire Tower for panoramic views of the surrounding wilderness.

 There’s a first time for everything and for the state of Iowa, Backbone State Park was the state's first documented attempt to protect and preserve natural land.
 The park was named for a narrow ridge of bedrock carved by the Maquoketa River, nicknamed the “Devil’s Backbone.”
 Today, the park consists of 2,000 acres of heavily forested land and 21 miles of hiking trails to explore.

-Park Highlights: Hike the Backbone Trail, a short trail that traverses rocky terrain to the tallest point in Iowa.
+Park Highlights: Hike the Backbone Trail, a short trail that traverses rocky terrain to one of the tallest point in Iowa.

 Historic Lake Scott State Park, Kansas

 A surprisingly rugged canyon hidden within a western Kansas prairie marks arguably the most historic location in the Bluegrass State: Lake Scott State Park.
 At 1,020 acres, Lake Scott State Park is home to more than 26 documented archeological sites, including the remains of what is considered the northernmost Native American pueblo – El Cuartelejo.

 Park Highlights: Visit the El Cuartelejo Ruins and the Historic Steele home, or enjoy a variety of water recreation opportunities at the 100-acre, spring-fed Scott State Fishing Lake.

 Natural Bridge State Resort Park, Kentucky